Best Hiking Trails in Gaylord, Michigan

 A Quick Jaunt

-Sturgeon River Preserve The character of this property is wild: the old cedar and hardwood swamps, mossy forest floor and huge number of upland maples bearing elk rubs, marks from the second largest elk herd east of the Mississippi.
+Sturgeon River Preserve The character of this property is wild: the old cedar and hardwood swamps, mossy forest floor and a huge number of upland maples bearing elk rubs, marks from one of the largest free-roaming elk herds east of the Mississippi.
 Bull elk use small trees to remove the velvet from their antlers creating “rubs,” which are frequently seen in this area.
 Enjoy a .75 mile hike, bird watching, cross-country skiing, snowshoeing, fishing and similar low-impact activities at this preserve.
+A boardwalk along the river was added in 2019, adding convenience to this short but scenic stretch of the trail.
 Take Old 27 North to Whitmarsh Road and go east three miles.
-A small parking area is available alongside the road.
+Parking is available along the road.

 A Bit Longer

 Big Bear Lake Pathway Big Bear Lake Pathway is 2.5 miles long and consists of two interconnected loops with most of the trail north of Bear Lake Road.
-The trail head is in the Big Bear Lake State Forest Campground.
+This trail is perfect for wildlife viewing, as there are 2 active beaver ponds along the route.
+The trailhead is in the Big Bear Lake State Forest Campground, which means hikers can also make use of park amenities including a swimming area, boat launch, picnic tables and campsites.
 Take M-32 east from Gaylord.
 In Vienna Corners, turn right onto Meridian Line Rd.
 Turn right onto Big Bear Lake Drive.
 Turn left into the first campground entrance.
-Your trail head will be at the left end of the park from the entrance and the day use parking area is next to trail head.
+Your trailhead will be at the left end of the park from the entrance and the day-use parking area is next to the trailhead.

 Pine Baron Pathway If a short, family outing is what you’re looking for, the Pine Baron Pathway is only six miles from the heart of Gaylord.
-To reach it, take Otsego Lake Drive west to Old Alba Road, continue west to Lone Pine Road and go north to the trail head.
 This system of gently rolling to flat terrain has four short loops which average two miles each.
 The total outside loop is only 6.25 miles, so it makes for a nice hike with children.
-There are several benches along the way for resting, as well as some nice clearings perfect for a trail side picnic.
+There are several benches along the way for resting, as well as some nice clearings perfect for a trailside picnic.
 All the trails are clearly marked and easy to follow through peaceful pine forests and mixed hardwoods.
 Wildlife abounds, so keep your eyes open for the natural inhabitants of the Pine Baron Pathway.
+To reach it, take Otsego Lake Drive west to Old Alba Road, continue west to Lone Pine Road and go north to the trailhead.

 The Long Haul